johnperry-math/AoC2023/README.md

   This is one drawback to Rust's conflating ordinary enumerations with algebraic types.
 * On the other hand (no pun intended), at least Rust _lets_ me derive `Hash`.
-  Ada doesn't even offer that.
+  Ada doesn't offer a way to derive hash functions recursively for records whose fields are of types that already have known hash functions.
+  Not as far as I know, anyway.
-* I wasted time trying to `impl PartialOrd for Hand`, then getting confused and trying to `impl Ord for Hand`, then getting more confused because `Ord` wants a `clamp` and the code completion filled it in with something even _it_ didn't like, all the time wondering what I would do in Part when I had to change ordering, before I realized that I could simply `.sort_by()` and supply the desired ordering.
+* I wasted time trying to `impl PartialOrd for Hand`, then getting confused and trying to `impl Ord for Hand`, then getting more confused because `Ord` wants a `clamp` and the code completion filled it in with something even _it_ didn't like, all the time wondering what I would do in Part 2 when I had to change ordering, before I realized that I could simply `.sort_by()` and supply the desired ordering.
   Granted, that stupidity is on _me_; I knew there was a `.sort_by()` and simply forgot about it.
   Still, it was a chore, and implementing `Ord::clamp()` still scares me.